How The Jam almost didn't record one of their biggest hits

 Once the producer had seen what Weller had been working on, he encouraged the young songwriter - then still only 20 years old - to think again: "I was insistent on him reviving it, and once the band got involved and we developed the sound it turned into an absolutely brilliant track, a classic."

 Together with Foxton and Buckler, the trio knuckled down at London's RAK studios to work on the song.
-"Maybe we would have come around to recording it later on in the project," added Coppersmith-Heaven, "but he'd just reached that point of 'Oh bollocks, this isn't working, it's a load of crap'."
+"Maybe we would have come around to recording it later on in the project," added Coppersmith-Heaven, "but he'd just reached that point of 'This isn't working, it's a load of c**p'."

 Thanks to his producer's faith, Down In The Tube Station At Midnight was released as a teaser for the All Mod Cons album on 13 October 1978, making its way to Number 15 in the UK charts.
 It was the beginning of a run of chart hits for the group, which was to include three Number 1s - including the classic Going Underground in 1980.